jboss-developer/jboss-portal-quickstarts/simplest-hello-world-portlet/README.md

 Level: Beginner
 Technologies: Portlet
 Summary: The very essence of every possible portlet.
-Target Product: JBoss Portal Platform 6.0
+Target Product: JBoss Portal Platform (JPP) 6.0

 What is it?
 -----------